 The SRA has been working for over a year with our partners to develop a strong project plan and recruit members to take part, as well as travelling to Italy to attend a conference and meet key bureaucratic requirements.

-Since launching with 50 member sites in 2010, Food Made Good UK has expanded its influence and impact to more than 10,000 foodservice sites.
+Since launching with 50 member sites in 2010, Food Made Good has expanded its influence and impact to more than 10,000 foodservice sites around the world.

-This constantly growing group of restaurants, cafés, pubs, workplace and university caterers is guided, assessed, recognised, supported and inspired to reach for ever higher standards of sustainability in four main ways:
+This constantly growing group of restaurants, cafés, pubs, workplace and university caterers is guided, assessed, recognised, supported and inspired to reach for ever higher standards of sustainability in three main ways:

 This provides foodservice businesses with a manageable means of understanding, reviewing and acting on the issues that matter.